TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-In the output we can verify the `active.htb` domain and that we're dealing with a `Windows Server 2008 R2` of x64 bits with a `7601` Build version.
+In the output we can verify the `active.htb` domain and that we're dealing with a 64-bit `Windows Server 2008 R2` system (build 7601).

-Now, we can use a null session and see what share resources we can list:
+Next, we use a null session to see which share resources we can list:

 <br />